jdrumgoole/pymongo-transactions/README.md

 Within these exceptions there will be a label called [TransientTransactionError](https://docs.mongodb.com/manual/core/transactions/#transactions-and-mongodb-drivers).
 This label can be detected using the *has_error_label(label)* function which is available in pymongo 3.7.x.
-Transient errors can be recovered from and the retry code in ```transactions_retry.py``` has retry code for both writes and commits.
-Note that commits (and aborts) are retried once as per the [retryableWrites specification](https://docs.mongodb.com/manual/core/retryable-writes/).
+Transient errors can be recovered from and the retry code in `transactions_retry.py` has code that retries for both writes and commits (see above).

 ## Conclusions

-Multi-document Transactions are the final piece of the jigsaw for SQL developers who have been shying away from MongoDB.
-Transactions make the programmers job easier and give teams that a migrating from an existing SQL schema a much more consistent transition path from an existing SQL code base to a new MongoDB code base.
+Multi-document transactions are the final piece of the jigsaw for SQL developers who have been shying away from trying MongoDB.
+ACID transactions make the programmers job easier and give teams that are migrating from an existing SQL schema a much more consistent and convenient transition path.

-As most migrations involving moving from highly normalised data strucutures to more flexible nested JSON documents one would expect that the number of requiree multi-document transactions will be less in a properly constructed MongoDB application.
-But where multi-document transactions are required programmers can not include them using very similiar syntax to SQL.
+As most migrations involving moving from highly normalised data structures to more natural and flexible nested JSON documents one would expect that the number of required multi-document transactions will be less in a properly constructed MongoDB application.
+But where multi-document transactions are required programmers can now include them using very similar syntax to SQL.

+With ACID transactions in MongoDB 4.0 it can now be the first choice for an even broader range of application use cases.

-The easiest way to try out transactions is to setup your first cluster on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) our Database as a Service offering.
+Why not try our transactions today by setting up your first cluster on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) our Database as a Service offering.

+To try it locally [download MongoDB 4.0](https://www.mongodb.com/download-center#production).